 3. Atzmai – Self-Employed

 An Atzmai has the ability to open up a Keren Hishtalmut based on 7% of their income.
 The tax year in Israel runs from 1st January to 31st December.
 The upper annual limit for total contributions into the Keren Hishtalmut for 2017 is 18,240 NIS.
 As of 2017, the first 4.5% of one’s annual income up to 261,000 NIS is considered a tax deductible expense.
-The remaining 4.5% is.